healthyregions/NJ-opioidenv/data_final/metadata/metadata_master_clean.md

-pct_res_urb - percent of urban land in municipality that is residential of any kind pct_com_urb - percent of urban land in municipality that is commercial pct_ind_urb -  percent of urban land in municipality that is industrial pct_res_tot - percent of total land in municipality that is residential of any kind pct_com_tot - percent of total land in municipality that is commercial pct_ind_tot - percent of total land in municipality that is industrial
-med_walk_score - median walkscore from SSWS2USE
-mean_walk_score - mean walkscore form SSWS2USE
-num_schools - from Category 6 Flag (education).
+pct_res_urb - percent of urban land in municipality that is residential of any kind pct_com_urb - percent of urban land in municipality that is commercial pct_ind_urb -  percent of urban land in municipality that is industrial med_walk_score - median walkscore from SSWS2USE mean_walk_score - mean walkscore form SSWS2USE num_schools - from Category 6 Flag (education).
 A count of the number of schools in the geographic area